-- Increase the overtime parking fine to \$40 and overnight parking fine to \$30 to match prevailing fines in peer municipalities; - Adopt handheld license plate recognition (LPR) software to improve on-street parking enforcement in Lindsay.
+- Continue to provide private property owners with the option to obtain the authority to enforce parking by-laws applicable to their parking lots; - Increase the overtime parking fine to \$40 and overnight parking fine to \$30 to match prevailing fines in peer municipalities; - Adopt handheld license plate recognition (LPR) software to improve on-street parking enforcement in Lindsay.
 LPR-based enforcement can be adopted in Bobcaygeon and Fenelon Falls in the future as parking demand grows; - Provide snow removal with internal resources or by adding the service to an existing cost-effective outsourcing arrangement, such as that managed by Roads Operations Division or the Department of Community Services; and - Undertake another Downtown Parking Strategy in 2029.